-The ccNSO Council believes in the need for ICANN to develop Operating Standards with respect to reviews.
-Further, the ccNSO Council believes that it is essential to evaluate the reasons for each particular review, and whether said review, in its current form, is still valid.
-The Council does not believe that reviews should be conducted just for the sake of conducting reviews.
+To sum up, the ccNSO Council believes that ICANN should develop Operating Standards for the reviews.
+Furthermore, the ccNSO Council is of the opinion that it is essential to evaluate the reasons for each particular review, and whether that review, in its current form, is still valid.
+As a matter of fact, reviews should not be conducted just for the sake of conducting reviews.

 The ccNSO Council recognizes that adjustments to the current review process will necessitate changes to the ICANN Bylaws, thus triggering Empowered Community review mechanisms.
-Therefore, the Council is of the opinion that a cross-community working group should be established to review the framework and objectives of the current ICANN review mechanisms and develop necessary ICANN Bylaw changes.
+Therefore, the Council recommends the establishment of a cross-community working group to assess the framework and objectives of the current ICANN review mechanisms and eventually, develop ICANN Bylaw changes.